quekky/pyktv/README.md

 Download MPV library from https://mpv.io/ and put it in the path (For Windows, download **mpv-1.dll**) If there's no library for the OS you're using, you'll need to compile it from MPV source and drop the library file in the root of the project

+If you want to use the media checking features in Song Editor, download ffmpeg and put it in the path (or install from dnf/apt)

 After downloading youtube_dl source (or from pip), edit the code https://github.com/rg3/youtube-dl/issues/15787